-Our graduate training scheme holds several attractions:
+Our Graduate Training Scheme holds several attractions:

-- You will have a competitive starting salary with the potential for a performance-related annual bonus and rapid salary progression.
-In your third year in the company you will become a fully-fledged member of one of our teams.
+- A competitive starting salary with the potential for a performance-related annual bonus and for rapid salary progression after completion of our scheme.

 - After completion of the four six-month rotations, would become a fully-fledged member of one of the teams.